Keith K. Compton: Biography

 In February 1953, Compton transferred to Strategic Air Command (SAC).
 Several successful command assignments in SAC resulted in his designation in September 1961 as SAC director of operations.
 In June 1963 he became SAC's chief of staff.

 In August 1964 he was assigned to be the Inspector General of the U.S. Air Force.
 Six months later he was designated the deputy chief of staff for plans and operations, Headquarters U.S. Air Force.
 With these duties he also became the Air Force's operations deputy sitting with the Joint Chiefs of Staff for the chief of staff, U.S. Air Force.
 He assumed his last position in February 1967.
-He retired August 1, 1969.
+He retired 1 August 1969.

 Military decorations awarded Compton include the Distinguished Service Cross, Air Force Distinguished Service Medal with oak leaf cluster, Legion of Merit with oak leaf cluster, Distinguished Flying Cross with oak leaf cluster, Air Medal with nine oak leaf clusters, the Air Force and the Army Commendation medals.
 In addition he holds his college's outstanding Alumni Achievement Award and is one of the few holders of aviation's famed Bendix Trophy.

 An avid golfer, Compton won the 1978 U.S. Senior Amateur, 1 up, over Maj Gen John W. Kline and in 1980 finished runner-up to William C. Campbell.

+Compton died on 15 June 2004 in San Antonio, Texas.
+He was buried next to his wife Mary Margaret (Swenson) Compton (20 March 1916 – 26 October 2003) in Section 68 of Arlington National Cemetery on 9 August 2004.